bigchaindb/org/ROADMAP.md

 #### Priority 1

 - Better node deployment and setup process.
-Analyze and ask users their issues.
-Define an action plan (BEP).
 - Data privacy features with (optional) support for encryption using a more modular plugins-based approach.
   - node level encryption
   - peer to peer encryption on same node - needs KMS